 Melancholia.
 A Sebald Variation took the viewer on a Sebaldian journey from the ruins of 1945 to the present day.
 It began at that ‘zero hour’ after the war when melancholy found its physical form in the rubble scattered throughout its cities after the Second World War and its human form in the refugees who wandered around them.

 An Avro Lancaster on the night of 30/31 January 1943. © Crown Copyright: IWM

-Tracing its way from the ruins of Britain and Germany to the suburbs of contemporary Holland, the exhibition aims to provoke reflection about the European condition and about the nature of melancholy itself.
+Tracing its way from the ruins of Britain and Germany to the suburbs of contemporary Holland, the exhibition aimed to provoke reflection about the European condition and about the nature of melancholy itself.
 Is it, as in Freud’s formulation, an indulgent, unproductive form of mourning?
 Or can it be, as for Sebald, a form of sadness that is ultimately uplifting because it enables loss to bring with it a consciousness of life and its more startling possibilities?

-Alongside Dürer's Melencolia I this exhibition will display works from a wide range of international artists, including Dexter Dalwood, Tacita Dean, Susan Hiller, Tess Jaray, Anselm Kiefer, George Shaw, Guido van der Werve, and Jeremy Wood, as well as archival materials and a film of Sebald in discussion with Susan Sontag.
+Alongside Dürer's Melencolia I this exhibition displayed works from a wide range of international artists, including Dexter Dalwood, Tacita Dean, Susan Hiller, Tess Jaray, Anselm Kiefer, George Shaw, Guido van der Werve, and Jeremy Wood, as well as archival materials and a film of Sebald in discussion with Susan Sontag.

 John Banville and Brian Dillon in conversation with Lara Feigel

 The Great Hall, Strand Campus